yschimke/gradle-nebula-plugin-reactivesocket/README.md

-gradle-rxjava-project-plugin
+gradle-nebula-plugin-reactivesocket
 ==============

-This plugin is to support projects in the ReactiveX org (and it isn't meant to be used elsewhere).
-It is at its essence just a combination of other plugins that are common to all ReactiveX projects, with some additional configuration.
+This plugin is to support projects in the ReactiveSocket org (and it isn't meant to be used elsewhere).
+It is at its essence just a combination of other plugins that are common to all ReactiveSocket projects, with some additional configuration.
 The primary responsibilities to:

   * Provide release process